Skip to Content

 The LINQ Promenade, located between the LINQ and Flamingo hotels, is equal parts shopping, dining, and entertainment.

-It’s the perfect spot to shop for gifts for your loved ones, enjoy a tasty meal, and marvel at the decorations, including a 30-ft sparkling tree.
+It’s the perfect spot to shop for gifts for your loved ones, enjoy a tasty meal, and marvel at the decorations, including a giant sparkling tree.

 Plus, each night, there are singers performing holiday songs and the High Roller ferris wheel puts on a sparkling light show.